Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

-The Head Up Display indicator panel provides weapon status for the Master Arm control as well as the current selected air-to-air weapon based on the position of the Guns/Missile switch on the left throttle handle.
+The Head Up Display indicator panel provides weapon status for the Master Arm control as well as the current selected air-to-air weapon based on the position of the pinky switch on the left throttle handle.

 | Name  | Description                                                     |
 |-------|-----------------------------------------------------------------|